Who Was Maggie Lena Walker?

-Maggie Lena Walker was born on July 15, 1864, in Richmond, Virginia.
-She attended school and graduated in 1883, having been trained as a teacher.
-She married a brick contractor in 1886 and left her teaching job, at which point she became more active within the Independent Order of St. Luke, an an organization dedicated to the social and financial advancement of African Americans.
-In 1899, Maggie Walker became grand secretary of the organization—a position that she would hold for the rest of her life.
-During her tenure, she founded the organization's newspaper, and opened a highly successful bank and a department store.
+Maggie Lena Walker graduated from school in 1883, having been trained as a teacher.
+She married a brick contractor in 1886 and left her teaching job, at which point she became more active within the Independent Order of St. Luke, an organization dedicated to the social and financial advancement of African Americans.
+In 1899, Walker became the grand secretary of the organization — a position that she would hold for the rest of her life.
+During her tenure, she founded the organization's newspaper and opened a highly successful bank and a department store.
 By the time she died, on December 15, 1934, Walker had turned the nearly bankrupt organization into a profitable and effective one.

-Maggie Lena Walker was born Maggie Lena Draper on July 15, 1864, in Richmond Virginia.
-Her mother, Elizabeth Draper, was a former slave and the assistant cook for Elizabeth Van Lew, an abolitionist on whose estate Maggie was born.
-Maggie's biological father was Eccles Cuthbert, an Irish American who had met Elizabeth on the Van Lew estate.
-The two were never married, and shortly after Maggie's birth, Elizabeth married William Mitchell, the butler of the estate.
-In 1870, the Mitchells had a child, Maggie's half-brother Johnnie.
+Walker was born Maggie Lena Draper on July 15, 1864, in Richmond Virginia.
+Her mother, Elizabeth Draper, was a formerly enslaved and the assistant cook for Elizabeth Van Lew, an abolitionist on whose estate Walker was born.
+Walker's biological father was Eccles Cuthbert, an Irish American who had met Elizabeth on the Van Lew estate.
+The two were never married, and shortly after Walker's birth, Elizabeth married William Mitchell, the butler of the estate.
+In 1870, the Mitchells had a child, Walker's half-brother Johnnie.

 Soon thereafter, William obtained a job as the headwaiter at the St. Charles Hotel in Richmond, and the family moved away from the estate and into a small house of their own.
 Tragedy struck, however, when in 1876 William was found drowned in the river.
 His death was ruled a suicide by police, though Elizabeth maintained that he had been murdered.
 William's death left Elizabeth and her children in poverty.
-To make ends meet, Elizabeth began a laundry business, with which Maggie assisted by delivering clean laundry to their white patrons.
-It was during this time that she first developed an awareness of the gap between the quality of life for whites and blacks in the United States—a gap that she would soon devote her life to narrowing.
+To make ends meet, Elizabeth began a laundry business, with which Walker assisted by delivering clean laundry to their white patrons.
+It was during this time that she first developed an awareness of the gap between the quality of life for white people and Blacks in the United States — a gap that she would soon devote her life to narrowing.

 The Independent Order of St. Luke